JaishreeJanu/document-retrieval-web-app/README.md

-## FINDME: A web application for searching across set of documents
+## SEARCHIT: A web application for searching from set of documents

 This application is the result of bringing information retrieval and web app at one place.
-FINDME lets you:
+SEARCHIT lets you:
 - Add documents in your local folder.
-- Search documents given query terms.
+- Search documents for query terms.

 ### Technical skills used
 - Django web framework